Courses for exchange students

 Language of instruction and language courses

-The main language of instruction on bachelor's level (year 1-3) is Swedish and the main language of instruction on master's level (year 4-5) is English.
-Nevertheless, Swedish language courses are offered - and recommended - to get an introduction to Swedish society and culture.
 If you have some knowledge in Swedish and choose to follow a course given in Swedish, it should be noted that normally a considerable proportion of the course literature is in English and the teaching staff can be expected to have a good command of English.

 Language recommendation

-KTH does not ask for any results from official language tests, however we strongly recommend that students applying for exchange studies at KTH have a proficiency of English equivalent to the European B 2 level.
-More on the European levels
+KTH does not ask for any results from official language tests, however we strongly recommend that students applying for exchange studies at KTH have a proficiency of English equivalent to the European B2 level.

 Credits and grades

 The European Credit Transfer System, ECTS, is used at KTH.
-One week of full time studies (40 hours including lectures, individual studies, etc.) is equivalent to 1,5 ECTS credits.
+One week of full-time studies (40 hours including lectures, individual studies, etc.) is equivalent to 1,5 ECTS credits.
 One academic year equals 60 ECTS credits and one semester equals 30 ECTS credits.
-The grading scale goes from A (excellent), B (very good), C (good), D (satisfactory), E (sufficent) to F/FX (fail).
+The grading scale goes from A (excellent), B (very good), C (good), D (satisfactory), E (sufficient) to F/FX (fail).
 A distinction is made between the grades FX and F that are used for unsuccessful examinations.
 FX means: “fail- some more work required to pass” and F means: “fail – considerable further work required”.